-These release notes describe the resolved known issues and current known issues associated with these Emulex® driver for Linux releases.
+These release notes describe the new features, resolved known issues, current known issues, and technical tips associated with this Emulex[®] drivers for Linux release.

 For the latest product documentation, go to www.Emulex.com.
 If you have questions or require additional information, contact an authorized Emulex technical support representative at tech.support@emulex.com, 800-854-7112 (US/Canada toll free), +1 714-885-3402 (US/International), or +44 1189-772929 (Europe, Middle East, and Africa).